Ficool

 "Hey doggy, doggy... did you miss us?"

+The voice profile matched Jinhee perfectly.
+Chizuru's pulse rate instantly accelerated, not from fear, but from the activation of her combat sub-routines.
+The Equity protocol began to override her social mimicry.
 She knew she couldn't just walk in.
 The teacher was watching.
 She needed a reason for the destruction she was about to cause.
-Her eyes scanned the perimeter of the shed.
-She saw the rusted support beams and the heavy, overloaded ball racks through the gaps in the corrugated metal.
+Her eyes scanned the perimeter of the shed, spotting the rusted support beams and the heavy, overloaded ball racks through the gaps in the corrugated metal.

 Perfect, she thought.
 Structural failure.